ArcturusSky/holbertonschool-low_level_programming/singly_linked_lists/README.md

       - Before attempting to remove a node, ensure the list is not empty.
 If the head pointer is `NULL`, the list is empty, and there's nothing to remove.

-   2. **Store the node to be removed:**

-   	- Use a **TEMPORARY POINTER** to keep track of the node that will be removed.
-This pointer is needed to properly free the memory of the node.
+   2. **Check if the list contains onlye ONE node:**

+   	- If the list contains only one node, remove it by setting the `head` to `NULL`.
+This node's `next_node` is already `NULL`, so there's no need for further adjustments.

-   3. **Update the Head Pointer:**
+   3. **Traverse to the Penultimate Node:**

+      - If the list contains more than one node, traverse the list to find the node just before de last node (the penultimate node).

+   4. **Remove the Last Node:**

-      - Set the **Head pointer** to the next node in the list.
-This step effectively removes the first node from the list.
+      - Update the `next_node` of the penultimate node to `NULL`, effectively removing the reference to the last node en thereby removing it from the list.

-   4. **Free the Head Pointer:**

-   	- After updating the **head pointer**, free the memory allocated for the removed node. **WARNING: This step is crucial to avoid memory leaks.**
+      - Free the memory allocated for the last node. :warning: **WARNING: This step is crucial to avoid memory leaks.**

 *Example (with full explanation below)*